alexlee22/indoor-tracking-blog/_posts/2016-05-10-bluetooth-Raspian-check-and-github-commit-error.md

 That should clear up the error, then try the sudo lescan command again.

-If in the case you don't see the 'active running' try  install bluez, and update the rpi then try the command again.
+If in the case you don't see the 'active running' try  install bluez, and update the RPI then try the command again.

 or